WelshSean/RepData_PeerAssessment1/PA1_template.md

  The mean of the imputed data = 1.0766189\times 10^{4}
  The median of the imputed data = 1.0766189\times 10^{4}

 So we see that the mean value remains the same as it was when we simply removed the NA values from the data.
-However, this imputation strategy in this case leads to the median number of steps per day being exactly the same as the mean.
+However, in this case, the imputation strategy that we chose leads to the median number of steps per day being exactly the same as the mean.
 We also see in the histogram that the bucket that contains the mean value has a higher frequency which makes sense when one considers that we're replacing missing values with values derived from the means calculated with NA values missing.

 ## Are there differences in activity patterns between weekdays and weekends?

 Firstly we need to add an extra column to the imputed data to classify between weekdays and the weekend.
-We then take the mean number of steps per interval on weekdays and weekends, finally we use this to make a panel plot.
+We then compute the mean number of steps per interval on weekdays and weekends, finally we use this to make a panel plot.

 ```r